Skip to main content

 Cancer

-Cimzia (certolizumab) might raise your risk of getting certain types of cancers, including leukemia, lymphoma, or skin cancer.
-The risk is higher in people 18 years old and younger, if you take other medications that weaken your immune system (e.g., mercaptopurine, azathioprine (Imuran)), if you've had cancer before, or if you have rheumatoid arthritis.
-You'll probably need certain blood tests and occasional physical exams while you take Cimzia (certolizumab) so your provider can keep checking your risk of cancer.
-Contact your provider if you experience symptoms such as swollen lymph nodes in your neck, armpits, or groin, fatigue, weight loss, loss of appetite, recurrent nosebleeds, or lumps on your skin.
+Black Box Warning Cimzia (certolizumab) might raise your risk of getting certain types of cancers, like leukemia, lymphoma, or skin cancer.
+The risk is higher in people ages 18 and younger, those with rheumatoid arthritis, or if you're taking other medications that weaken your immune system.
+You'll probably need certain blood tests and occasional physical exams to check for signs of cancer while you're taking this medication.
+Contact your care team if you notice any warning signs like swollen lymph nodes (in your neck, armpits, or groin), tiredness, weight loss, reduced appetite, frequent nosebleeds, or lumps on your skin.

 Heart failure